jack-turk-5/wireguard-pro/docs/quickstart.md

 # 🏆 Congratulations!

-You now have one of the **best WireGuard dashboards** available — open source, rootless, live stats, QR-ready, dark-mode powered, and production-grade. 🚀
+You now have one of the **best** WireGuard dashboards available — open source, rootless, live stats, QR-ready, dark-mode powered, and production-grade. 🚀

----

-# 🎁 Bonus Ideas

-✅ Deploy buttons for DigitalOcean/Vultr
-✅ Kubernetes Helm Chart
-✅ OAuth2 API Protection
-✅ SaaS Peer Subscription Model

----

-# 📣 Let's Launch!

-Push your repo live and **become a legend** 🌟.

-(If you need help with final launch steps, just ask!) 🚀